VCGI/applications/cama-explorer-demo/CAMA-sample-data-methods.md

 ## CAMA SAMPLE VIEWER Dwelling Unit Methodology

-Summary of how (residential) dwellings calculated from Aumentum Sample:
+Summary of how (residential) dwellings are calculated from the Aumentum Sample data:

-Based on the code provided, the "Dwellings" value displayed in the **Property Details** card is determined through a prioritized hierarchy of logic.
+The "Dwellings" value displayed in the **Property Details** card is determined through a prioritized hierarchy of logic.
 The application attempts to calculate the unit count using three different methods, accepting the first "positive" result it finds in specific order.

-Here is the breakdown of how the value is calculated:
+How the value is calculated:

 ### 1. Data Sources